Support From The Anxiety Hotline

 Online therapy for anxiety

 If you’re struggling to manage your anxiety alone, it may be worth seeking professional help with a licensed therapist.
 Through BetterHelp, you can match with a therapist who specializes in treating anxiety.
-In weekly virtual or phone sessions, you’ll learn to identify and minimize your triggers and develop practical coping skills for managing symptoms.
+In weekly virtual or phone sessions, you’ll learn to identify and minimize your triggers and develop practical coping skills for managing anxiety symptoms.

 Takeaway